trainart/linux3/3-6-1-DHCP.md

 Dnsmasq is the lightweight DNS forwarder and DHCP Server Software

-> In order to test it in VM environment create additional "Host-Only" network interface
+> In order to test it in VM environment create additional "Internal Network" network interface
 > and configure DHCP server to work on it only

 #### Create new separate interface for DHCP testing

 Since we can't have multiple DHCP servers in a single network we need separate environment for that.

-In VirtualBox config add new network device and assign "Host-only Adapter" After booting that interface will get `enp0s9` name.
+In VirtualBox config add new network device and assign "Internal Network" After booting that interface will get `enp0s9` name.

 > You will also need second VM with same additional interface as Client.